European Travel • River Cruises • Meaningful Memories

 They take up almost no space and are wonderful when temperatures drop at night.

-(Just maybe do not pack enough to supply an entire ski resort like my mom did.)
+(Just maybe do not pack enough to supply the entire ship like my mom did.)